This spot has been added by

 South Beach Aqaba reef drop-off is a fantastic environment to explore.

-Although there are interesting things to see in the seagrass and on the reef flat (including lionfish, peacock flounder, pufferfish and small moray eels), the reef really becomes vibrant when you get closer to the reef drop-off.
+Although there are interesting things to see in the seagrass and on the reef flat, including lionfish, peacock flounder, pufferfish and small moray eels, the reef really becomes vibrant when you get closer to the drop-off.

-The sea bed here is full of life: crowds of damselfish and sea goldies swim close to the coral bommies, while surgeonfish and butterflyfish with spectacular colors, several of which are endemic to the Red Sea, come and go along the reef.
+The sea bed here is full of life: crowds of damselfish and sea goldies swim close to the coral bommies.
+The surgeonfish and butterflyfish have spectacular colors and several are endemic to the Red Sea.
+You will be able to see them come and go along the reef.

 Red Sea clownfish in Aqaba